adamhemeon/Critterpedia_UWP/README.md

 Windows UWP Application using XAML and data binding to pull Nintendo's Animal Crossing critter data (fish, bugs, sea creatures) from a public API and display them in a Master Detail / Flow format.

-Mock-up created in AdobeXD with WindowsUI.xd component assets from https://docs.microsoft.com/en-us/windows/uwp/design/downloads/ and images from ACNH API http://acnhapi.com/doc
+Mock-up created in AdobeXD with WindowsUI.xd component assets from https://docs.microsoft.com/en-us/windows/uwp/design/downloads/ with data and images from ACNH API http://acnhapi.com/doc

+Disclaimer: Critterpedia and NSCC claims no ownership of any intellectual property associated with Nintendo or Animal Crossing.
+All assets found in this application and repository are the sole property of Nintendo and are only used for non-commercial and educational purposes.

 ![Surface Pro 3 – OnStart](https://user-images.githubusercontent.com/54990039/112906080-f21ce580-90c1-11eb-9157-5031880c2b7c.png)
 ![Surface Pro 3 – Main](https://user-images.githubusercontent.com/54990039/112906085-f3e6a900-90c1-11eb-87b8-3c3a6d532ec7.png)